john-lee-johnson/dna-ocr-extractor/README.md

 - Enter: Finish
 - Esc: Cancel

+If you are missing a character, just go to the preceding character, select the box, and type the missing character.
+It will append it to the previous character.

 ### Output
 - Sequence is automatically copied to clipboard
 - Optional export to JSON/CSV/TXT in 'exports' folder